papivot/pace-docs/PKS Cluster Access.md

 > `pks get-credentials [pks_clustername]`

-This creates the necessary service accounts,
+This creates the necessary service accounts, clusterroles (if needed), clusterrolebindings, secrets and the required kuvb

 #### OpenID Connect Tokens